 George eventually refused to be cooperative in many ways and would refuse to do certain things.
 The main problem was refusing to take his seizure medicines so consequently he had to be admitted to an assisted living facility where the gastroenterologist inserting a G tube to administer his medicines.
 He eventually fell right in at the facility loving the young aids who loved him back.
 But he slowly lost ability to do many daily tasks.
 He finally succumbed to a viral infection he couldn’t conquer.
 He knew his family up until the end with big smiles.

-It wasn’t a surprise when Dr. Thor Stein of the VA-BU-CLF Brain Bank in Boston, informed us George was a Stage 4 (out of 4 stages) CTE patient.
-Years earlier, a neurologist noted atrophy in the front cortex on George's MRI, and speculated that the atrophy was likely from playing football.
+It wasn’t a surprise when Dr. Thor Stein of the UNITE Brain Bank in Boston, informed us George was a Stage 4 (out of 4 stages) CTE patient.
+Years earlier, a neurologist noted atrophy in the front cortex on George’s MRI, and speculated that the atrophy was likely from playing football.

 After the diagnosis, our children asked whether they need to be concerned about their own risks, and Dr. Stein reassured them that George’s CTE was most likely caused by his exposure from playing football and should, therefore, not increase their own risk of also suffering from dementia.
 His brain tissue will be used to help develop medicines to assist CTE patients while they are still living.